 - Monitoring chart and ongoing plan.

-Discuss as a significant event - could the need for rapid tranquilisation (RT) have been anticipated and prevented?
+Discuss, as a significant event, whether the need for RT could have been anticipated and prevented.
 Discuss the patient's account if available.

 Further reading & references

 - Bipolar disorder - the assessment and management of bipolar disorder in adults children and young people in primary and secondary care; NICE Clinical Guideline (Sept 2014, updated 2016)

 - Violence and aggression: short-term management in mental health, health and community settings; NICE Guideline (May 2015)